Company

 personal

-companies, it's common to run into naming collisions.
+companies, it's not uncommon to run into naming collisions.
 We recommend including some sort of unique ID in the name such asJane Doe [bHvRzbRA]

 .
 If you have an external ID you use to track companies in your application, we recommend that you use it here.Your finance team might have preferences here; consider checking with them.